kerim/kerim-old.github.com/pubs.markdown

 ## Other Academic Publications

-Review, House Signs and Collegiate Fun: Sex, Race, and Faith in a College Town, by Chaise LaDousa.
+"Review, House Signs and Collegiate Fun: Sex, Race, and Faith in a College Town, by Chaise LaDousa."
 In *[Journal of Linguistic Anthropology](http://onlinelibrary.wiley.com/doi/10.1111/j.1548-1395.2013.01154.x/abstract)*.
 May 2013.

-Mastering Colonial Disorder.
+"Mastering Colonial Disorder."
 In *[Museum Anthropology Review](http://scholarworks.iu.edu/journals/index.php/mar/article/view/2167)*.
 March 2012.

-Film Review, The Rising Wave, by Shweta Kishore and Yask Desai.
+"Film Review, The Rising Wave, by Shweta Kishore and Yask Desai."
 In *[American Anthropologist](http://onlinelibrary.wiley.com/doi/10.1111/j.1548-1433.2011.01381.x/abstract)*.
 December 2011.

-Review, Political Interventions: Social Science and Political Action, by Pierre Bourdieu.
+"Review, Political Interventions: Social Science and Political Action, by Pierre Bourdieu."
 In *[Capital & Class](http://cnc.sagepub.com/content/35/1/141.full.pdf+html)*, February 2011.

-Review, War of Words, by Sandra Silberstein, and At War with Words, by Mirjana N. Dedaić and Daniel N. Nelson (eds.).
+"Review, War of Words, by Sandra Silberstein, and At War with Words, by Mirjana N. Dedaić and Daniel N. Nelson (eds.)."
 In *[Language in Society](http://dx.doi.org/10.1017/S0047404505230221)*, September 2005.

-Review, Language and Language-in-Education Planning in the Pacific Basin, by Robert Kaplan and Richard Baldauf.
+"Review, Language and Language-in-Education Planning in the Pacific Basin, by Robert Kaplan and Richard Baldauf."
 In *[Language Policy](http://link.springer.com/article/10.1023/B%3ALPOL.0000017852.27504.8b)*, December 2003.